tomoya-dazn/rock-classics/masterworks.md

 [1970's]
 - Climing! - Mountain (1970)
 - Déjà Vu - Crosby, Stills, Nash & Young (1970)
+- Layla and Other Assorted Love Songs - Derek and the Dominos (1970)
 - Free Live! - Free (1971)
 - Picutures at an Exhibition - Emerson, Lake & Parlmer (1971)
 - Who's Next - The Who (1971)